DavidFdezBlanco/BBVAKibana/README.md

 **Note**: Python >= 3.6 is required.

 ## Usage
+The first scraper needs three main parameters as input:
+- `--i`: input file name, containing a list of cities in which to look for results (default: _cities.txt_)
+- `--N`: number of elements to retrieve, starting from the most recent (default: 100)
+- `--query`: the desired search query (default: 'bbva')

+Example:

+  `python scraper_agencies.py --N 50 `

+  generates a csv file containing the urls, city and general rating of the first 50 results of "bbva" of places present in _cities.txt_
+  This csv file will serve as input for the second scraper.

-The scraper needs two main parameters as input:
+The second scraper needs two main parameters as input:
-- `--i`: input file name, containing a list of urls that point to Google Maps place reviews (default: _urls.txt_)
+- `--i`: input file name, containing a list of urls that point to Google Maps place reviews (default: _data/agencies.csv_)
-- `--N`: number of reviews to retrieve, starting from the most recent (default: 100)
+- `--N`: number of elements to retrieve, starting from the most recent (default: 100)

 Example:

   `python scraper.py --N 50`

 generates a csv file containing last 50 reviews of places present in _urls.txt_